red5pro/streaming-html5/lib/red5pro/SHARED_OBJECT_EVENTS.md

-# Publisher Events
+# Shared Object Events
-This document describes the events dispatched from the Publisher of the Red5 Pro HTML SDK.
+This document describes the events dispatched from the Shared Object of the Red5 Pro HTML SDK.

 * [Creation](#creation)
 * [Listening to SharedObject Events](#listening-to-sharedobject-events)